 As stated before, nonprofits generally use capital campaigns for large projects that require significant, substantial financial backing.

-More often than not, capital campaigns are used to raise money for a new building, but they can also be for:
+More often than not, capital campaigns are used to raise money for a new building, but, according to DonorSearch’s guide to capital campaign basics, they can also be for:

 The Acquisition of Land

 Land is valuable for a number of reasons, but the main reason that many organizations wish to acquire land is because it allows for the possibility of future expansion.
 Capital campaigns are thus used to help organizations raise enough money to finance a purchase of land.

 Large organizations such as hospitals and schools often need to regularly expand their buildings in response to a growing population of patients or students.
 Such projects are massive undertakings and require a great deal of financial resources — which is why they are mostly accomplished via capital campaigns.